Tekknoman/image2pdf/README.md

 - **Image Preview**: Preview cropping on selected images before processing.
 - **Run Button**: A button to initiate the processing of selected images.
 - **Cropping Overlay**: Users can now see the original image with an overlay indicating the cropping area.
 The cropping area can be adjusted by dragging the edges of the overlay.
+- **Image Navigation**: Users can now navigate through images using "Previous" and "Next" buttons, and the dropdown displays only the filenames instead of the full paths.

 ## Installation